 Photo: demosh / CC BY 2.0 / Flickr

-Development effectiveness is a central research focus for the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE).
+Development cooperation for achieving the 2030 Agenda and development effectiveness in particular are central research areas at the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE).
 This page presents a selection of relevant studies, projects and events of the institute.

 Should China join the GPEDC?
 The prospects for China and the Global Partnership for Effective Development Co-operation